2025 Optus emergency calling outage: Outage

 Optus began a change described as "a regular upgrade" to its firewall systems at approximately 12:30 am on Thursday, 18 September 2025.
 These changes are believed to have caused calls to Triple Zero to have intermittently failed across the Northern Territory, South Australia and Western Australia; normal calls were unaffected.
 It was later revealed that two additional calls from the New South Wales town of Broken Hill near the South Australian border were affected, as they were routed through South Australian towers.
-The upgrade to the firewall resulted in the system incorrectly blocking calls to emergency services.
+The upgrade to the firewall resulted in the system blocking calls to emergency services.
 It is believed that only Triple Zero was affected due to these calls being handled by a separate emergency calling system inside Optus' network.

 In a media release, Optus stated that initial testing identified that normal calls were connecting as expected and that national call volume monitoring "did not raise any red flags".
-The company says that "there were no alarms to alert them [sic] that some emergency calls were not making it through", but that their monitoring system excluded Triple Zero calls.
+The company said "there were no alarms to alert [them] that some emergency calls were not making it through", but that their monitoring system excluded Triple Zero calls.

 At least two calls to the Optus contact centre around 9 am notifying the company of the issue were believed to have not been properly escalated or investigated.
 Optus later admitted that a further review of contact centre activity found at least three additional calls were made to notify Optus of the issue, none of which were properly investigated by the company.

 Around 1:30 pm on the day, Optus was again contacted directly by a customer to alert them that calls to Triple Zero were not working.
 This was then followed by concerns being raised by South Australia Police at 1:50pm.
 Shortly after these later notifications, Optus stopped the upgrade and reverted the firewall changes to Triple Zero call handling.
 Only after resolving the issue did Optus notify emergency services and government regulators that they had experienced an outage.

 In the late evening on 18 September 2025, Optus began completing welfare checks on callers who had been unable to contact Triple Zero during the outage.
 It was not until a press conference on Friday, 19 September that Optus alerted police and government regulators that they had identified multiple, potentially outage-related, deaths.
 On 20 September, SA Police announced that they had completed 154 welfare checks on Optus customers and no additional adverse outcomes had been reported as yet.
 WA Police additionally completed welfare checks on 147 of the 149 households who were unable to place emergency calls.
 Optus and NSW Police have completed welfare checks of the two callers from New South Wales.